 - You have a pending Application for Asylum and for Withholding of Removal

-Even with an advanced parole, it is important to discuss with your attorney the potential difficulties you may encounter while seeking reentry into the United States.
+Even with an approved and valid advance parole, it is important to discuss with your attorney the potential difficulties you may encounter while seeking reentry into the United States.

-Youngblood & Associates can help you determine if advanced parole is the best option for your situation; guide and represent you through the application process; and advise you on best travel practices should you receive advanced parole, in order to ensure that you are allowed reentry into the United States.
+Youngblood & Associates can help you determine if advance parole is the best option for your situation; guide and represent you through the application process; and advise you on best travel practices should you receive advance parole, in order to ensure that you are allowed re-entry into the United States.

 Not sure what you need?

 Call our office today at 931-274-7811 to schedule your FREE first consultation or complete a service inquiry form to get your process started today.